mulesoft-labs/jenkins-job-examples/README.md

 #jenkins-job-examples - Mule Build Pipeline
 This project contains example build jobs that can be use in a delivery pipeline for Mule ESB.
+This includes provision for both continuous integration and continuous delivery.

 ### prerequisites
 First set up Jenkins with the following plugins